Junior Ranger Stations

-Four different park-ranger narrated boat cruises are offered during the season.
+Four different Ranger-Guided Boat Cruises are offered during the season.
 Touch real sea life brought up from the ocean floor; search for seals, porpoises, and bird life; and explore island life and maritime history.
 Cruises vary from 2 hours to 4.5 hours.

 Visit the Nature Center